abramoago/DNN_muscle_segmentation/README.md

 ## Instructions

+Unzip inside the folder DNN_muscle_segmentation the files 'leg.zip', 'thigh.zip' and 'thigh_leg.zip' (containing the weights of the DNNs) provided in the release.
 Create a subfolder for each patient in the folder 'Patients', containing the nifti file of the first echo of the multi-echo gradient echo sequence, named as 'TE1_mag.nii.gz'.

 Run: